opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Select the scenes you want to export in the OpenToonz standard browser.

-    2. Right-click the selection and choose Export Scene from the menu that opens: the Export Scene dialog opens.
+    2. Right-click the selection and choose **Export Scene...** from the menu that opens: the Export Scene dialog opens.

     3. In the dialog do one of the following:

-    - Choose the Choose Existing Project option if you want to export the selected scenes to an existing project, and navigate the folder tree to choose the destination project.
+    - Select the **Choose Existing Project** option if you want to export the selected scenes to an existing project, then navigate the folder tree to choose the destination project.

-    - Choose the Create New Project option if you want to export the selected scenes to a new project based on the current one, and assign a name to the new project.
+    - Choose the **Create New Project** option if you want to export the selected scenes to a new project based on the current one, then assign a name for the new project.

-    4. Click the Export button.
+    4. Click the **Export** button.

 .. _collecting_assets: